 Legal Expert can arrange for you to receive a local medical examination, the results of which can be submitted as evidence in your clinical negligence claim case.
 Call us at the number at the end of this guide to find out how to arrange this.

 Medical Negligence Claims And Proving Them

+Now we will look specifically at how to prove medical negligence.
 When it comes to proving medical negligence UK solicitors will need to prove that a number of conditions were true.
 These conditions relate to the duty of care medical negligence cases typical display including: